 The Aviatrix cloud network solution consists of two components, controller and gateway, both are AWS instances.
-Gateways are launched from the controller browser console.
-This guide helps you to launch the controller instance in AWS.
-The controller image is also available in Azure and GCloud.
+Gateways are launched from the controller browser console by using your account IAM roles and AWS APIs.
+This guide helps you to launch the Controller instance in AWS.
+The Controller image is also available in Azure Marketplace and GCloud.

 Create an AWS EC2 Account¶

 You need to have an AWS EC2 account to use the solution.
-Note that the controller supports multiple accounts with each one associated with a different AWS account, but there needs to be at least one to start with.
+Note that the Controller supports multiple accounts with each one associated with a different AWS IAM role or account, but there needs to be at least one to start with.

 This AWS account can be a root account, IAM role, IAM administrator account or IAM user account with access privileges required by the Aviatrix solution.

-We strongly recommend you to use an IAM role for security reasons, follow instructions during onboarding time of the controller instance to setup custom security policy.
+We strongly recommend you to use IAM role for security reasons.

 Subscribe to Aviatrix on AWS Marketplace¶